1holz/Dice-Metropolis/doc/card_info.md

 How many of these cards every player gets at the start of the game as an int.
 Usually will be 0 for most cards and 1 for some cards.
 The default is 0.
 Has to be 1 or 0 for "tower" cards.

 ### available
 A float that is multiplied with the amount of players to specify how many of these cards are available to buy.
 The default is 2.
 For "tower" cards this will be overwritten with 1.
-The starting cards do not count to this limit except for Tower cards.
+The starting cards do not count to this limit except for "tower" cards.

 ### actions
 A machine readable list of strings which specify what actions will be executed by this card.
 Possible options (WIP):